yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 -Works for me (ElbenfreunD)

-/!\ '''NOTE:''' PackagesOnExternalMediaHowTo contains additional important infos.
+/!\ '''NOTE:''' PackagesOnExternalMediaHowTo, OpenWrtDocs/KamikazeConfiguration/PackagesOnExternalMediaHowTo and OpenWrtDocs/KamikazeConfiguration/BootFromExternalMediaHowTo contain additional important infos.

 /!\ '''NOTE:''' Destination needs not to have trailing slash in order to make following script work (Nijel).